The Details Matter

 An essay on writing, musicians and what others have taught me

-Sitting at the single desk next to the pressroom, which was on the opposite side of the men’s bathroom, felt like the equivalent of a childhood timeout, or the place where you went when the big kids didn’t want to play.
+Sitting at the single desk next to the pressroom, separated from the men’s bathroom by a thin paneled wall, felt like the equivalent of a childhood timeout, or the place where you went when the big kids didn’t want to play.
 It was the perfect spot for a naïve, socially uncomfortable 18-year-old working a minimum wage summer internship — read “bootcamp” — who had no knowledge of what was ahead beyond college that fall.

 My peers — all but two were at least two to three decades older and each held varying tolerance levels for a curious teenager — would occasionally impart words of wisdom that I managed to file away.
-One was the hometown lifer whose lighted cigarette was perpetually pressed between her lips as she typed, claiming no story should take more than 15-20 minutes.
-Another was a salt-and-pepper bearded former Marine who occasionally wrote freelance magazine porn to make ends meet and to keep the cheap beer flowing.
+Cathy Gillentine was the hometown lifer whose lighted cigarette was perpetually pressed between her lips as she typed.
+Much to the city editor’s chagrin, she claimed writing a story should not take more than 15-20 minutes, tops.
+Another, Chuck Stevick, was a salt-and-pepper bearded former Marine who occasionally wrote freelance magazine porn, ostensibly for two reasons: to make ends meet and to keep the cheap beer flowing.

-One late night, I handed a feature I had just written to the former Marine and asked what he thought.
+One late night, I handed a feature I had just written to Chuck and asked what he thought.

 “It’s fine,” he said, “but it’s not visual.
 The best stories are the visual ones because you bring the reader with you.
 Otherwise, it’s just bad pop music.”